 Effective October 1, 1983, the Company adopted a qualified retirement plan designed to meet the requirements of Section 401(k) of the Code ("401(k) Plan").
-The forms of benefit payment under the 401(k) Plan are dependent upon the vested account balance.
+The forms of benefit payment under the Rollins 401(k) Savings Plan are dependent upon the vested account balance.
 If the vested assets are greater than \$1,000 up to and including \$5,000, a participant may roll their money into another qualified plan or it will be rolled into a Prudential Individual Retirement Account.
 If the participant has more than \$5,000 invested assets, they can leave their funds in the Plan, take a full or partial lump sum distribution, take systematic distributions or roll their vested assets into another qualified plan.
 If the account balance is equal to or less than \$1,000, the participant may roll their vested balance into another qualified plan or take a lump sum distribution.
-Under the 401(k) Plan, the full amount of a participant's vested benefit is payable upon his termination of employment, retirement, total and permanent disability, death or age $70\frac{1}{2}$.
-While employed, a participant may withdraw a certain amount of his pre-tax and rollover contributions upon specified instances of financial hardship, and may withdraw all or any portion of his pre-tax and rollover account after attaining the age of $59\frac{1}{2}$.
-A participant may withdraw all or any portion of his after-tax account at any time and for any reason.
-Amounts contributed by the Company to the accounts of Named Executives under this plan are included in the "All Other Compensation" column of the Summary Compensation Table on page 21.
+Under the Rollins 401(k) Savings Plan, the full amount of a participant's vested benefit is payable upon his termination of employment, retirement, total and permanent disability, death or age 701⁄2.
+At December 31, 2015, while employed, a participant may withdraw all or lower account after attaining the age of 591⁄2.
+Effective January 1, 2016, while employed, a participant may withdraw all of his pre-tax and rollover contributions upon specified instances of financial hardship, and may withdraw all of his pre-tax and rollover contributions after attaining the age of 591⁄2.
+Effective January 1, 2016, while employed, a participant may time and for any reason.
+Amounts contributed by the Company to the accounts of Named Executives under this plan are included in the "All Other Compensation" column of the Summary Compensation Table on page 22.